mangodairy/mytest/_Kubernetes/KubernetesPart3.md

 * It is controlled by a deployment named "coredns".
 * It is made available to the cluster through the service named "kube-dns".

-We will discuss deployment and service in upcoming modules.
+We will discuss deployment and service in the upcoming modules.
 {: .notice--info}
 {: style="text-align: justify;"}